 Put the finishing touches on the invoice, like adding how much % tax has to be applied, as well as any discounts you want to add.
 It’s all calculated automatically, saving you even more time.

 In future cases, you’ll be able to simply click Create invoice and then choose your invoice template, and all of the payment and legal details will be done for you.
+No need to worry about creating an appropriate invoice layout or good invoice design – DeskTime creates professional-looking invoices for you.

-After having created your invoice and sent it to your client, you’ll be able to update the invoice status (sent, paid, unpaid) see your invoicing data in your dashboard – how much you’ve invoiced for, how much has been paid, and how much is still outstanding.
+When you’ve finished making the invoice and sent it to your client, you’ll be able to update the invoice status (sent, paid, unpaid) see your invoicing data in your dashboard – how much you’ve invoiced for, how much has been paid, and how much is still outstanding.

-Save hours every month with automatic invoicing
+Save hours every month with automatic invoicing and invoice templates

 Did you find this article useful?
 Give it a clap!25